-Corticosteroids have been shown to be useful in people with COVID-19 acute infection needing oxygen, but have not yet been shown to be useful in PIMS-TS, which occurs a few weeks after COVID-19 infection itself.
-A national NHS England survey of clinicians has shown that while both intravenous immunoglobulin and corticosteroids are agreed treatments for the PIMS-TS inflammation after COVID-19, we do not yet know which of these (if any) should be used as the first treatment.
-For patients whose PIMS-TS condition is more severe, tocilizumab (which is used in adult and childhood inflammatory disorders) and anakinra (which is widely used in several conditions in children/young people with rare conditions associated with severe inflammation) are also options.
-At present, we don't know whether any of these are effective in treating COVID-19.
+For children and young people with PIMS-TS who have not responded to the usual care given at your hospital, treatments may include tocilizumab (which is used in adult and childhood inflammatory disorders) and anakinra (which is widely used in several conditions in children/young people with rare conditions associated with severe inflammation).

+At present, we don't know whether any of these are effective.
 However, the side-effects are well-known from other uses and your doctor will be able to monitor you/your child appropriately.
-Only medicines used before to treat children of your/your child's age group will be given to them as part of the trial (except for the monoclonal antibody which hasn't been given to children before and is only being used in young people aged at least 12 years old).
+Only medicines used before to treat children of your/your child's age group will be given to them as part of the trial.
 The doctors treating you/your child are able to exclude treatments from the randomisation process, if these treatments are not suitable for you/your child, however they are not able to pick exactly which of the suitable treatments you/your child receives.